ellajaj/dissertation/README.md

 # GAN-based Semi-Supervised Federated Learning for Image Classification Applications
 This repository contains the code for the GAN-based SSFL on CIFAR-10 and Fashion MNIST datasets.

+## Abstract
+The application of traditional deep learning in healthcare presents problems with maintaining the privacy of patient data and obtaining an appropriate amount of data.
+For these reasons, GAN-based semi-supervised federated learning for image classification is proposed.
+The project designs an algorithm combining ideas from FedDC and TripleGAN to overcome the lack of labelled data, ensure privacy of data, and handle issues with heterogeneous data.
+We can achieve an accuracy of 66\% with moderately non-IID data on the CIFAR-10 dataset, and 87\% on the Fashion MNIST dataset, which are competitive results with other similar proposals.
+The image generation capabilities of the implementation are, however, limited, leaving room for further research.

 ## File Structure

 **baseline**: Contains the code for the supervised baseline algorithm.
 Contains a subfolder `Results`, where the runs, models and processed data will be stored when the code is run.